robin-raymond/zax.io/flow-control.md

 assert(120 == factorial(5))
 ````

-An example of the children's game of FizzBuzz using value polymorphism:
+An example of a children's game of FizzBuzz using value polymorphism:

 ````zax
 print final : ()(...) = {